 24. All market animals owned by Independent juniors shall not be discriminated against by the sale program.
-25. If the fair requires a terminal sale and the Local Rules do not state it in the exhibitor handbook, exhibitors and their parents or guardians agree that upon entry into market competition and qualification by the market judge, the animal(s) will be sold and processed.
+25. If the fair requires a terminal sale, the Local Rules must state it in the exhibitor handbook.
+Exhibitors and their parents or guardians must agree that upon entry into market competition and qualification by the market judge, the animal(s) will be sold and processed.
 26. Desirable market weight will be a consideration in market animal judging.